1forh/forh-template/README.md

     npm run setup

-This command runs a shell script and installs NPM and Bower dependencies.
+This command runs a shell script that installs NPM and Bower dependencies.

 ##Configuration